 Here are a pair of code-related questions that relate to the free speech/hate speech debate:

 - How can we make institutional changes that lead to a more diverse, inclusive, and respectful campus?
-The Presidential Task Force on Campus Climate will be addressing this issue with special attention to the regulation of speech and harassment.
+The Presidential Task Force on Campus Climate will be addressing this issue with with one of the three subgroups looking into the regulation of speech and harassment.

 As the discussions unfold, it will be extremely important to have a campus that is fully educated about free speech, the Code, and the First Amendment.
 Here are some background readings and videos of interest.